Eligibility and Requirements

 Completion of the following college courses is required for admission.
 Courses must be completed with a grade of "C" or higher prior to the program start date.
 You may also want to check out our frequently asked questions.

-Note: If you're from an accredited x-ray program, contact the program director at dxsciences@kumc.edu regarding prerequisite completion.
+Note: If you've completed an accredited x-ray program, contact the program director at dxsciences@kumc.edu regarding prerequisite completion.

 Complete the advising worksheet (PDF)